 It’s hot hot hot in Tulum in August, so come with your summer clothes, big floppy hats, and lots of sunscreen.
 And don’t forget to stay hydrated!
 Tulum in August is peak summer vibes with scorching hot sun, broken up with short rain showers.

 You’ll want to cool down in the water, so seek out those cenotes that stay refreshingly cool even during the height of summer.
 It’s also a good time to get up close and personal with marine life, as this is also the height of the whale shark migration and sea turtles mating and nesting.
+These Tulum cenotes are some of the best which we personally recommend visiting!

 If you’re looking for a good party, head over to Playa for ZoukMX.
 This ten-day music and dance festival takes place on the beach and in the jungle, for the ultimate summer celebration.